 In addition to knowing whether you can make a tax claim your child, you and your child will need to pass these IRS tests to make sure you qualify as far as the IRS is concerned:

-- Relationship: The dependent to be claimed must be your son, daughter, foster child or descendant (e.g. grandchild), or be your brother, sister, step-sibling or extended descendant (e.g. nephew).
+- Relationship: The dependent must be your son, daughter, foster child, descendant such as a grandchild, brother, sister, step-sibling or extended descendant, such as a nephew.

-- Age: The child must have been under 19-years-old and younger than you, or have been under 24-years-old, a full-time student and younger than you in 2013.
-Tax filers also meet this test requirement if the child was “permanently and totally” disabled last year, regardless of age.
+- Age: The child must have been under 19 years old and younger than you or have been under 24 years old, a full-time student, and younger than you in 2016.
+You can claim a child who was permanently and totally disabled in 2016, regardless of age.

 - Residency: The child must have lived with you more than 50 percent of the year.

-- Support: The child must have not provided more than 50 percent of their own support.
+- Support: The child must not have provided more than 50 percent of his own support over the year.

-These standardized qualifying relative tests help guide divorcees when claiming children on taxes.
-In many cases, however, the delineation isn’t so clear, especially in the case of shared custody.
+The IRS can serve as a guide for claiming children on taxes.
+In many cases, however, the delineation isn’t so clear — especially in the case of shared custody.

 Releasing Dependency Claims